Turing machine: Computational complexity theory

 A limitation of Turing machines is that they do not model the strengths of a particular arrangement well.
 For instance, modern stored-program computers are actually instances of a more specific form of abstract machine known as the random-access stored-program machine or RASP machine model.
 Like the universal Turing machine, the RASP stores its "program" in "memory" external to its finite-state machine's "instructions".
 Unlike the universal Turing machine, the RASP has an infinite number of distinguishable, numbered but unbounded "registers"—memory "cells" that can contain any integer (cf. Elgot and Robinson (1964), Hartmanis (1971), and in particular Cook-Rechow (1973); references at random-access machine).
 The RASP's finite-state machine is equipped with the capability for indirect addressing (e.g., the contents of one register can be used as an address to specify another register); thus the RASP's "program" can address any register in the register-sequence.
 The upshot of this distinction is that there are computational optimizations that can be performed based on the memory indices, which are not possible in a general Turing machine; thus when Turing machines are used as the basis for bounding running times, a "false lower bound" can be proven on certain algorithms' running times (due to the false simplifying assumption of a Turing machine).
 An example of this is binary search, an algorithm that can be shown to perform more quickly when using the RASP model of computation rather than the Turing machine model.

-Concurrency

-Another limitation of Turing machines is that they do not model concurrency well.
-For example, there is a bound on the size of integer that can be computed by an always-halting nondeterministic Turing machine starting on a blank tape.
-(See article on unbounded nondeterminism.)
-By contrast, there are always-halting concurrent systems with no inputs that can compute an integer of unbounded size.
-(A process can be created with local storage that is initialized with a count of 0 that concurrently sends itself both a stop and a go message.
-When it receives a go message, it increments its count by 1 and sends itself a go message.
-When it receives a stop message, it stops with an unbounded number in its local storage.)